 For me, relationships have always been at the core of my educational experiences.
 Whether it be the first teacher I had in infant school, my mentor when I first started teaching, to colleagues in the inspiring schools that I am now privileged to work with; each has shown me with true passion, how they valued education and how important getting the beginning right is.
 They have shown and continue to do so – fantastic possibilities!
 The early years community is packed with expertise and inspiring voices that are invaluable throughout our personal and professional lives.
 Being the only early years teacher in a school can feel a daunting and lonely place, but we must not forget that we are part of a powerful community and actively seek ways to feel more connected.

 Over the last couple of years, we have learnt, if nothing, that life can change dramatically and beyond all recognition overnight.
 This impacted significantly on beginnings and transition for so many children and adults.

 So, as we begin this new academic year, it has never been more essential that not only do we seek ways to build and strengthen our relationships at all levels, but that we also cherish these wonderful early memories and celebrate the joy of working within the amazingly rich, diverse, and passionate sector that is the Early Years.

 Phil Armstrong – Head of Regional & International Development

-Our Headline Briefing for Leaders in September will provide you with essential summer updates from both Ofsted and the DfE with the latest round-up of policy, inspection, research & practice considerations for EYFS and KS1.
+Our Headline Briefing for Leaders will provide you with essential summer updates from both Ofsted and the DfE with the latest round-up of policy, inspection, research & practice considerations for EYFS and KS1.

 If you are new to teaching in the EYFS, watch our free session where we will share practical ideas about how to create an effective and inspiring learning environment and direct you to our free resources and relevant CPD opportunities.